nori0428/mod_websocket/README.md

 1. Supported protocols: hybi-00 and RFC-6455.
    see [Can I use...](http://caniuse.com/#feat=websockets) for  browser suppot.

-2. Automatic base64 {en, de}code on hybi-00 spec by specifying "bin" type in websocket.conf.
+2. Automatic base64 {en, de}code on hybi-00 spec by setting "base64" section true.

   (my answer of https://github.com/nori0428/mod_websocket/issues/19)